 Last time we visited Calgary (here), it was a foodie galore, and this time was no different.
-(If you follow on InstaStories, you’ll already know this!)
+We’re always down for a Calgary Foodie Weekend!
+(And if you follow on InstaStories, you’ll already know this!)
 We love Calgary’s foodie culture, and we never miss out on an opportunity to go enjoy the new trendy restaurants.
 This weekend, we set off for the Cowboy City to fetch a new little family member – our little Oakley.
 Seeing as we had to make the drive anyway, we decided that we would stay over the night for a mini getaway!Calgary's foodie scene gets me every time!
 Here are some hotspots I'm keen to check out #yyc #yycfood Click To Tweet

 Check-in At Our Hotel:

 It happened to be the same weekend that the Calgary Stampede started, so you can imagine the city was buzzing!
 Everyone else was well on their way by the time we had arrived in the city at 9pm (post 4-hour drive from Barrhead).
 Eager to get started on a cocktail, we quickly checked-in to the Hilton Garden Inn Downtown, located in the East Village near the Bow River.

 We only booked this hotel a week prior to arriving — super last-minute & on the weekend of the hugely popular Calgary Stampede — so we were thrilled with the value for money that this hotel offered.
 The hotel is newish, having opened in November 2016 and boasts a contemporary new look to match the trendy neighbourhood of East Village.
 The rooms are well-designed and their beds had me wanting to sleep-in all day.
 While we usually opt for the Fairmont, we really enjoyed this hotel and would likely return!